In real estate, price excites people—but legality protects them.

 • Penalties for default

-• Exit and refund conditions
+• Exit & refund terms

 • Approval responsibilities